Rainman-23/lif-qif-eif-gain-function/README.md

 # lif-qif-eif-gain-function

-This script uses Brian2 to simulate and plot the gain curve (f-I curve) of LIF, QIF, and EIF neurons at various stimulation current values, with electrophysiological parameters chosen to reflect values commonly found in the literature.
+This script uses Brian2 to simulate and plot the gain curve (f–I curve) of LIF, QIF, and EIF neuron models across a range of stimulation current values.
+The electrophysiological parameters were selected to reflect values commonly reported in the literature.

 Any feedback is greatly appreciated.
 Feel free to propose changes or get in touch.